seninp-bioinfo/MetaComp/cran-comments.md

-## Submission
+## Re-Submission

-This is an initial submission of MetaComp -- a set of routines enabling a visual comparison of multi-project metagenomic taxonomy assignments.
+This is a fixed initial submission of MetaComp -- a set of routines enabling a visual comparison of multi-project metagenomic taxonomy assignments.
 While MetaComp is a part of EDGE Bioinformatics platform, the code can be used as a stand-alone library for multi-project visualization of taxonomy assignments obtained with GOTTCHA, BWA, KRAKEN, and METAPHLAN.

 ## Changes

-Initial submission.
+Fixed Initial submission.
+Fixed DESCRIPTION by removing unneeded packages and indication of non-existent vignettes -- the CRAN comment was "Package has a VignetteBuilder field but no prebuilt vignette index."

+Also rewritten the Description -- the comment was "Also, perhaps you can use the Description to explain the Title?""

 ## Test environments